Determinantal point process models and statistical inference : Extended version: Inference for stationary models

 Concerning the choice of $N$, note that the sum

 tends to $\rho$ from below as $N$ tends to infinity.
-Hence, for any value of $\theta$, one criterion for choosing $N$ may be to require e.g.\ $S_N>0.99\hat\rho$.
+Hence, for any value of $\theta$, one criterion for choosing $N$ is to require e.g.\ $S_N>0.99\hat\rho$.
 However, this may be insufficient as $N$ also determines the grid resolution when FFT is used, and a high resolution may be required to obtain a good approximation of the likelihood.
-Therefore, we use increasing values of $N$ until the approximate MLE stabilizes.
+Therefore, in the FFT case we use increasing values of $N$ until the approximate MLE stabilizes.

-When comparing several different models fitted to the same dataset (e.g.\ Gauss, \wm{}, and Cauchy), we prefer the model with the largest value of $\ell_N(\theta)$.
-The comparison of $\ell_N(\theta)$ between different model classes is valid, since the dominating measure is the same for all the models.
+When comparing the four parametric models fitted to the same dataset, we prefer the model with the largest value of $\ell_N(\theta)$.
+The comparison of $\ell_N(\theta)$ between different models is valid, since the dominating measure is the same.